logzio/logz-docs/_source/user-guide/k360/index.md

 Click on the cards or the elements inside them to get more information through the **[Quick view](/user-guide/k360/overview.html#quick-view)** menu.

-#### Customize your dashboard
+#### Customize your application

-You can change and adjust Kubernetes 360 dashboard to match your monitoring and troubleshooting needs.
+You can change and adjust Kubernetes 360 application to match your monitoring and troubleshooting needs.
 To help you get started, we'll break down the different options, how you can access them, and how they can help you and your team.

 ![Dashboard breakdown](https://dytvr9ot2sszz.cloudfront.net/logz-docs/k360/overview-k360.png)